 My muscles were still humming with power and my heart was thundering with raw emotion.

 I was furiously throwing my fists into the barks of different trees.
-Going through moves Wolverine taught me and trying to take out my rage on the helpless wood.
+Going through moves Wolverine taught me and trying to take out my tapped-into rage on the helpless wood.
 My teeth were locked together as I felt every fiber of my body hum with adrenaline.
-My mind kept spitting and snarling about what happened earlier.
+My mind kept spitting and roaring about what happened earlier.

 I didn't understand and that just hacked me off.
 Well, hacked me off more.